History of the foreign policy of the United States: Jimmy Carter 1977–1981

-Democrat Jimmy Carter defeated Ford in the election of 1976, but his foreign-policy became mired in endless difficulties, including a proxy war against the Soviet Union in Afghanistan, and a confrontation with the new anti-American regime in Iran.Betty Glad, An Outsider in the White House: Jimmy Carter, His Advisors, and the Making of American Foreign Policy (2009).
+Democrat Jimmy Carter defeated Ford in the election of 1976, but his foreign-policy became mired in endless difficulties, including a proxy war against the Soviet Union in Afghanistan, and a confrontation with the new anti-American regime in Iran.
 Carter had very little foreign policy experience, and he was unable to stop the bitter infighting between his top foreign policy advisers, Secretary of State Cyrus Vance, on the dovish side, versus national security adviser Zbigniew Brzezinski.
 Brzezinski was a hard-line Cold Warrior opposed to Communism and the USSR.
 Carter initially wanted to nominate George Ball as Secretary of State, but he was vetoed by Brzezinski as too dovish.
 Vance negotiated the Panama Canal Treaties, along with peace talks in Rhodesia, Namibia and South Africa.
 He worked closely with Israeli Ministers Moshe Dayan and Ezer Weizman to secure the Camp David Accords in 1978.
 Vance was a strong advocate of disarmament.
 He insisted that the President make Paul Warnke Director of the Arms Control and Disarmament Agency, over strong opposition by Senator Henry M. Jackson.
 The fiercest debates came over continuing détente policies with Moscow.
 Vance tried to advance arms limitations by working on the SALT II agreement with the Soviet Union, which he saw as the central diplomatic issue of the time, but Brzezinski lobbied for a tougher more assertive policy vis-a-vis the Soviets.
 He argued for strong condemnation of Soviet activity in Africa and in the Third World as well as successfully lobbying for normalized relations with the People's Republic of China in 1978.
 Brzezinski took control of the negotiations with Beijing.
 Vance was marginalized and his influence began to wane.
 When revolution erupted in Iran in late 1978, the two were divided on how to support the long-time ally the Shah of Iran.
 Vance argued in favor of demanding reforms while Brzezinski urged the Shah to crack down.
 Unable to obtain a direct course of action from Carter, the mixed messages that the Shah received from Vance and Brzezinski contributed to his confusion and indecision as he fled Iran in January 1979 and his regime collapsed.
 In April 1980, Vance resigned in protest because of the failed Operation Eagle Claw, the secret mission to rescue American hostages in Iran which he had opposed.
 He was succeeded by Edmund Muskie.